-I think an athlete could (and should) learn to do this themselves.
+I think anyone could do this themselves.
 These black toenails can be the most painful of all blisters because there’s no room for the fluid to go – it’s stuck between a rock (the toe bone) and a hard place (the nail) with no room for expansion.
 The extra liquid volume actually separates the nail from the tender nail bed skin.
 That’s why it hurts!
 As soon as you release even a little bit of fluid, there is significant relief.
-If you find yourself stuck in the middle of nowhere with a toe like this, you'll be glad you watched this video and pakced the gear you need to put a hole in a nail, painlessly!
+If you find yourself stuck in the middle of nowhere with a toe like this, you'll be glad you watched this video and packed the gear you need to put a hole in a nail, painlessly!
 A couple of holes may be necessary; and they may need to be reopened from one day to the next to allow the ongoing release of fluid.
 And don't forget about being clean and using your infection control procedures!

 So I recommend you put a couple of hypodermic needles in your blister kit.
 Not sewing needles – I’m talking about the needles they give you injections with.
 They’re sterile; you should only ever use it once; and they’re easy to store safely back in its sheath before disposing of it into a sharps container.

 Of course, try to figure out what has caused blister / bleeding and address this ASAP.
 Otherwise the problem will persist.